MarcarianS/HMA-Game/doc/Plan.md

 ## Level 1
 - area2d for the right edge
 - if shovel is used, dig to China
-- if use balloons without backpack, float away
+- if use balloons without backpack, float up
 - balloons w backpack floats into the portal hitbox to move to next level

 ## Level 2